martiansideofthemoon/martiansideofthemoon.github.io/about.md

 ### Why *Martian*?

 I first got the idea of adding 'Martian' in my online identity while making my Skype account back in 2010.
 I was tired of the standard usernames like *kalpeshk2006* and *kalpeshkrishna2009* and I wanted something that would stand out.
-Luckily, at that moment I was listening to songs on Pink Floyd's album [https://en.wikipedia.org/wiki/The_Dark_Side_of_the_Moon](The Dark Side of the Moon).
+Luckily, at that moment I was listening to songs on Pink Floyd's album [The Dark Side of the Moon](https://en.wikipedia.org/wiki/The_Dark_Side_of_the_Moon).
 I was never a fan of the music, but the title and artwork intrigued me.
 It also gave me my first unique online userID, [martiansideofthemoon](https://github.com/martiansideofthemoon).

 It's been like this ever since.
 People often found *martiansideofthemoon* a little difficult to type, so I cut it down to *martianwars*, during my IRC conversations with Mozilla.
 A lot of people have found the name interesting and I'm definitely planning to stick to it!